gsuemith/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic HTML is used to tag content in such a way that it tells the browser what the content is intended for.
+Headings, paragraphs, navigation bar, images etc.  Browsers usually have default stylings and behavior for semantic element tags.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    * "display: block" will always start in a new line and has a built in break where as "display: inline" does not.
+    * "display: inline" will only occupy the width it requires while "block" will occupy the full available width.

 3. What are the 4 areas of the box model?

+    From outside in: padding, border, margin, and content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    "align-items" works along the cross-axis

 5. Explain why git is valuable to a team of developers.

+    Git allows anyone to track changes to a project and also allows individuals to separate their work so that it doesn't complicate the main project while they implement and test it.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.